By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

-Her beginnings were more than rocky: having moved out of home with 17, writing the college in the wind, she hitchhiked through the USA for several years.
-At the time, she lived on shoplifting (until she was caught) and low-paid jobs.
-The big change came when she started selling vintage clothes on eBay.
+Her beginnings were more than rocky: she left home at 17, wrote college in the wind, and hitchhiked through the USA for a few years.
+During this time she lived from shoplifting (until she was caught) and poorly paid jobs.
+The big turning point came when she started selling vintage clothes on eBay.
 Amoruso had found her passion ...

 Management tips and instructions for shoplifting

 Her book #Girlboss contains exact instructions for successful shoplifting (taking as much as possible is the least noticeable).
 The book is also a Hollywood-style biography of a young American.
 It is the embodiment of the American “dishwasher-to-millionaire dream”.

 And there are a few important business principles for (future) business executives (your employees are not your friends).
 In short: a gripping book that you read here with your mouth open, laughs out loud there and on the other hand really gets practical tips.